breylaude/breylaude.github.io/src/about.md

 ---
-title: About Aidan Charles Powell
+title: About Brey Laude
 layout: about.njk
-name: Aidan Charles Powell
+name: Brey Laude
-image: '/images/me.jpeg'
+image: '/images/me.jpg'
 ---

-Aidan Charles Powell is a 23-year-old health centre receptionist who enjoys watching television, eating out and social media.
+Brey Laude is a 21-year-old security researcher and programmer who enjoys watching television, eating out and social media.
 He is generous and giving, but can also be very rude and a bit lazy.

 He is a Jedi who defines himself as straight.
 He has a degree in medicine.
 He is a vegetarian.
 He is obsessed with vintage dresses.